-COVID-related paradigm shifts like the work-from-home transition and the eCommerce boom have disrupted long-standing asset classes like office and retail, but for one rising vertical, they’ve actually created more opportunities: life sciences.
+COVID-related paradigm shifts like the work-from-home transition and the eCommerce boom have disrupted long-standing asset classes like office and retail, but for one rising property type, they’ve actually created more opportunities: life sciences.
 The life sciences real estate market is burgeoning, particularly as people continue to put a greater focus on their health, creating the need for research and development.
-For investors, the life sciences market offers a lucrative vehicle to capitalize on this trend, while indulging tax incentives.
+For investors, the life sciences market offers a lucrative vehicle to capitalize on this trend and indulge tax incentives.

-In 2021, life sciences investment increased by 62% over the previous year.
+As of May 2024, the rise in quarterly demand in Boston, the Bay Area and San Diego has averaged 17%.
 Read on to learn more about the real estate life sciences market, including recent trends, the hottest markets and more.

 What Is Life Sciences: Understanding One of Real Estate’s Fast-Growing Markets